 Revelation chapter 17.
 The identity and destiny of the prostitute seated on the beast.

 ‘Prostitute’ translates porne, but the point is that she rejects the restraints of marriage, regardless of whether she receives payment for her fornication.
 Prior to the 20th century, virginity in an unmarried woman was taken for granted, being implied in the very word for an unmarried woman – in Hebrew almah, in Greek parthenos, in Latin virgo.
 It was not the foremost meaning precisely because it was taken for granted.
 The equivalent English word, ‘maid’ or ‘maiden’, has dropped out of currency as a result of virginity’s no longer being the norm.
-Over the past seventy years there has been a social revolution, with catastrophic consequences for society, not only because of its undermining of the family and traditional ideas of parenthood, but because to copulate outside marriage is to listen to the Serpent.
+Over the past seventy years there has been a social revolution, with catastrophic consequences for society, not only because of its undermining of the family and traditional ideas of parenthood, but because to copulate outside marriage is knowingly to spurn God (whether or not one believes in his existence) and listen to the Serpent.
 That very act makes one his subject.
 “When you eat of the fruit you will not surely die.
-Your eyes will be opened, and you will be like gods, knowing good and evil.”
+Your eyes will be opened, and you will be like God, knowing good and evil.”
 Innocence melts away, and now one keeps God at a distance (Gen 3:1-8).
 This is perhaps the chief reason why today old and young, male and female, are impervious to the gospel, supposing that they ever get to hear it.

 They have been seduced by the gold and pearls, the intoxicating sense of participating in life’s mystery when bodies join, the thrill of defying God with impunity and liberating oneself from his moral laws.
+They do not inquire into the mystery.
 Today even the oldest generation can hardly remember anything different.
 It must seem odd to read Baroness Trumpington reminiscing (without any Christian belief), ‘We really were awfully pure.
 None of us went to bed with anybody.
 You didn’t do it.
 The boys tried, of course, but no, we weren’t brought up that way.’
 That was in 1943.
+Today State programs of sex education are eroticising the psychological development of children from the age of five.

 We begin to see then why the symbol of the prostitute is so apt.
-Advanced though it is in technology and scientific knowledge, Western civilisation – historically, the product of the Church’s transformation of Roman civilisation – has reduced itself to an obsession with sexual intercourse and sexual infidelity.
+Sin is infidelity towards our Maker, causing us to want to cover our nakedness, and fornication is the wilful repetition of that infidelity, explicitly in the sexual domain.
+‘Against you, you only, have I sinned and done what was evil in your sight,’ David confesses.
+Advanced though it is in technology and scientific knowledge, western civilisation has reduced itself to an obsession with sexual intercourse outside marriage.
 It has erected on sexual freedom an entire counter-religion, an entire philosophy of personal identity, rights and self-fulfilment.
 Even motor cars are marketed with images of sexual Eden.
 Like Belshazzar, the woman drinks from the golden cup of a religion she has spurned, and filled it with filth that a hundred years ago she herself would have regarded as an abomination.
 Christian faith decays while Islam within her grows.
 Dressed in the finery of royalty, inwardly she is a prostitute, and she rides on the ‘beast’.
 While Islam covers its women and disapproves of homosexuality, it is happy to fornicate with unbelievers, the kafir; the prostitute is happy to fornicate with Islam.
 In the final days the West will be complicit in the slaughter of both Jews and Christians, and will take delight in it.
 Their blood will be like wine.

 The beast has already been interpreted (ch.
 13).
 As a geopolitical power, it is a caliphate controlling the territories of the ancient Chaldaean, Medo-Persian and Seleucid empires.
 As an individual, it is the caliph at the head of this union.
 He ‘was, and is not, and is to rise from the abyss’ – a phrase mimicking what is said about God (1:18, 4:8, Acts 17:3), for he will claim to be God (II Thes 2:4).
 The phrase also harks back to the earlier vision of him (13:1) rising from the sea, with which the abyss is closely associated.
 His former incarnation was Antiochus IV.
-In John’s time he has no embodiment.
 When he comes again, he will meet with destruction (KJV: perdition).
-Paul calls him the ‘man of sin, the son of destruction’ (II Thes 2:3), just as Jesus called Judas ‘the son of destruction’ (John 17:12).
+Paul calls him the ‘man of sin, the son of destruction’ (II Thes 2:3), the latter-day counterpart of Judas (John 17:12).
 Contrary to the ESV, the angel does not say why the world marvels at the beast.
 But Paul tells us that it marvels because of false signs and wonders (II Thes 2:10) – false because they deceive, not because they are purely natural.

 what do you mean that you dress in scarlet,